-Entrants to the Library Research Prize must submit their researched essay along with a personal "Research Statement"—a 500-1000 word essay reflecting the author's use of library research tools, sources, and services at each stage of the research process, emphasizing what was learned.
-See the Research Statement tab above for more details about what to include.
+Entrants to the Library Research Prize must submit their researched essay along with a personal "Research Statement"—a 500-1000 word essay reflecting on the author's use of library research tools, sources, and services at each stage of the research process, emphasizing what was learned.
+See the Research Statement Guidelines tab above for more details about what to include.

 Research Statement Guidelines